Best Web3 Rug Pull Detection Tools in 2026 — Ranked & Compared

 Core methodology: Automated code analysis with pattern matching, contract similarity detection against known scam templates, and honeypot simulation.

 Token Sniffer is the most widely used free individual-user tool for EVM token risk assessment.
 Its core differentiator is contract similarity analysis — it maintains a database of known malicious contract patterns and scam templates and flags any new token whose code shares significant similarity with known fraudulent contracts.
 This catches the enormous volume of copy-paste scam operations that recycle the same malicious code structure across hundreds of new token deployments.
-Solidus Labs documented over 188,000 suspected scam tokens on Ethereum and BNB Chain in 2022 alone — the majority of which used recycled code that tools like Token Sniffer can identify.
+Solidus Labs documented over 188,000 suspected scam tokens on Ethereum and BNB Chain in 2022 alone — the majority used recycled code that Token Sniffer can identify.

-Token Sniffer produces a 0-100 risk score for each token analyzed, combining contract code analysis with swap simulation — it tests whether an actual buy and sell transaction can be executed, which catches honeypot-style traps that GoPlus might miss if the honeypot mechanism is implemented unusually.
-The historical scam detection database adds a valuable pattern-matching layer on top of pure code analysis.
-Token Sniffer is particularly effective as a second-opinion tool to complement GoPlus results, especially when the two return different assessments of a borderline contract.
+Token Sniffer produces a 0-100 risk score combining contract code analysis with swap simulation — testing whether an actual buy and sell transaction can be executed, which catches honeypot-style traps.
+It is particularly effective as a second-opinion tool to complement GoPlus results.
+The weakness is the mirror of its strength: it excels at catching copied code but cannot assess original code from operators who write from scratch, and it does not analyze creator behavioral history.
 For how pattern-matching approaches fit into a broader security framework, see our How to Identify Fake Crypto Tokens guide.

 Chains: EVM chains (ETH, BNB, and others)